lee266/next-password-manager-app/README.md

-please input under command in your terminal if you enter the docker
+Please input under command in your terminal if you enter the docker

 - docker exec -it password_next sh